OpenStreetMap US

 Maggie Cawley

-Maggie is currently the full time Executive Director for OpenStreetMap US, based in Baltimore, Maryland, working to support and grow OpenStreetMap US.
-She was a board member for two years and is part of the TeachOSM Steering Committee.
-With TeachOSM, she has developed curriculum around OSM and open source geospatial tools, and is a constant promoter of OSM into educational systems and processes.
+Maggie is currently the full time Executive Director for OpenStreetMap US, based in Richmond, Virginia, working to support and grow the organization.
+She was a board member for two years before becoming Executive Director in 2019, and served as the chair of the National Geospatial Advisory Committee from 2022-2025.
 Her background includes work in urban planning, GIS analysis, project management, and field data collection.

 More info